dema501/adventofcode/README.md

 # 1: No Time for a Taxicab

-to get an Aswer run
+to get an Answer run
 ```
 python task1.py
 ```